Study Technology: Theory

 According to Study Tech, there are three barriers that prevent students from learning: "absence of mass", too steep a gradient, and the misunderstood word.
 According to Hubbard, each barrier produces a physiological response in the student such as yawning, or feeling bored or frustrated.
 In accordance with L. Ron Hubbard's beliefs, the method denies the existence of psychiatric conditions, or any biological learning difficulties.

-Harley and Kieffer (2009) stated that what they knew was Study Tech materials claim that "absence of mass" is the idea that abstractions must be illustrated physically before they can be fully understood: learning about trains is accelerated if the student can see a train or a representation of one.
+Harley and Kieffer (2009) stated that Study Tech materials claim that "absence of mass" is the idea that abstractions must be illustrated physically before they can be fully understood: learning about trains is accelerated if the student can see a train or a representation of one.
 Scientology classrooms are equipped with modeling clay and "demo kits", small collections of everyday objects, such as corks, caps, pen tops, and paper clips.
 Modeling clay or the contents of such a kit are used to create a physical model of what is being studied, thereby giving the student "mass".
 One of the course requirements for people learning to be Scientology trainers is to model in clay the premise of each paragraph of the chapter on communication in Hubbard's book, Dianetics 55!.

 Scientology classrooms are supplied with different kinds of dictionaries, and students are directed to "find your misunderstood [word]."
 Yawning is taken as a physical sign that a student has misunderstood a word or concept.

 Study Tech emphasizes the principle of "word clearing," an activity in which readers are asked to look up the meaning of words that they do not understand, and in turn look up unfamiliar words within the word's definition.
 The reader next is instructed to make up sentences of their own which use the word.
 This is their method of teaching vocabulary.